Jigisha-p/Football_TeamFormation/README.md

 # Foolball_TeamFormation:

-This model predicts a formation of a football team with the best 3 strikers out of 5 players, if their statistics from  the previous matches are provided.
+This model predicts a formation of a football team with the best 3 strikers out of 5 players using the previous year’s match statistics.

 ## Set up and Installation:
 ```bash